bogdan-grozoiu/grozoiu.com/content/cv/_index.md

 - Trainer of PowerShell Core & Advanced and SharePoint for Admins
 - Company-wide Azure Subject Matter Expert.

+During my time at BearingPoint I worked mainly for Schindler (CH), with a strong presence in the manufacturing industry.

 ### September 2013 – October 2015 | *Support Escalation Engineer (Public and Private Cloud Services) at Microsoft*
 As I was so passionate about Microsoft technologies, I joined the great family of Microsoft where I was initially busy with providing deep technical support for escalations all around Europe.
 My daily activities consisted in engaging & collaborating with other teams to obtain resolution to critical and complex issues, in being responsive to Microsoft’s customers\` and partners\` needs, which sometimes required support outside of the normal business hours.
 I created & maintained technical content including Knowledge Base articles, blog posts, whitepapers, and training documents.